gtscio/apps/apps/api-server/docs/deployment.md

 docker run -t -i -v d:/docker-host/gtsc/data:/gtsc/data -e GTSC_BOOTSTRAP=true gtsc-api-server
 ```

-This example will map the local folder `d:/docker-host/gtsc/data` and make it available in the docker container as `/gtsc/data` which is used to configure file entity storage using the environment variable `GTSC_ENTITY_STORAGE_FILE_ROOT`.
+This example will map the local folder `d:/docker-host/gtsc/data` and make it available in the docker container as `/gtsc/data` which is used to configure file entity storage using the environment variable `GTSC_STORAGE_FILE_ROOT`.

 The output from the docker container should be something like the following.